Assistant Pharmacist (in English)

 Language of studies: English (in Tallinn).

-Pharmacy Assistant curriculum in English will be carried out for 3 years in a system of study cycles – 2 weeks contact studies and 3 weeks of independent work and e-learning.
-E-learning environment Moodle will allow flexible time management, access to study materials and additional information.
+Assistant Pharmacist curriculum in English is unique in the Baltic Region and will be carried out for 3 years in a system of study cycles, including contact studies and mostly independent work and e-learning via Moodle and web-based seminars (e.g. Zoom).
+The contact studies period will vary between semesters, for example during I and II semester there will be 5 weeks and during III and IV semester there will be 3 weeks of contacts studies.
 The curriculum is focused on pharmacotherapy, pharmacology and phytotherapy with the aim to educate graduate pharmacy assistants who are ready to work in general pharmacies but are also able to work in pharmaceutical and health care companies.

 All lecturers of the curriculum are acclaimed professionals from different countries as well as from Estonia with long work experience in different academic fields and professional work.
 Students can take part of research projects, conferences and speciality events.
 Interdisciplinary studies help students to recognize problems outside their own profession and develop cooperation between different health care professionals.